 Your guests will love the fall welcome they get when they visit while it adds curb-appeal charm to your door.

-Hang it inside to showcase your love for this special season.
+Also, you can hang it inside to showcase your love for this special season.
 If you love the look, but not into DIY, I do have a similar version available in my shop that I painted on an old barn roof slate shingle.

-The possibilities are endless with this sign for each season, as wedding gifts with monogram, silhouettes, and more.
+Likewise, the possibilities are endless with this sign for each season, as wedding gifts with monogram, silhouettes, and more.
 Feel free to ask questions if need be.

-I would love it if you would pin and share my project so that others can get their craft on too!
+In addition, I would love it if you would pin and share my project so that others can get their craft on too!